 Lung Cancer: Early Detection

 Screening is the process of looking for cancer in people who don’t have symptoms.
 You may want to talk with your healthcare provider about yearly screening if you have an increased risk for lung cancer.
-Screening can sometimes find cancer early, when it is likely to be easier to treat.
+Screening can sometimes find cancer early, when it's small, hasn't spread, and might be easier to treat.

 Screening tests for lung cancer

-In general, screening is not done for lung cancer.
+Screening of the general population is not done for lung cancer.
 This is because studies have not found that tests such as X-rays or looking for cancer cells in coughed-up mucus (sputum cytology) actually save lives.
-But the following test may help find lung cancer early in certain people at higher risk.
+Still, low-dose CT scans may help find lung cancer early in certain people at higher risk.

 Low-dose CT (LDCT) scan

-It’s not clear if spiral CT scans can find cancer in people who are not heavy smokers or who have not smoked at all.
+It’s not clear if LDCT scans can find cancer in people who aren't heavy smokers or who haven't smoked at all.
 It’s also not clear if the test can find cancer in people younger than age 55.
-Studies of the spiral CT scan have only been on heavy smokers who were 55 to 74 years old.
+So far, studies have only been done on heavy smokers ages 55 to 74.

-Spiral CT scans also have some downsides.
+LDCT scans also have some downsides.
 They find many abnormalities that turn out not to be cancer but that still need more testing to be sure.
 This can make people feel anxious.
 It may also mean unneeded tests such as more CT scans.
-And it might mean more invasive tests such as biopsies or surgery, even when a person doesn't have lung cancer.
-Spiral CT scans also use a small amount of radiation during each test.
+Or more invasive tests, such as biopsies or surgery may be done, even when a person doesn't have lung cancer.
+LDCT scans also use a small amount of radiation during each test.

-Several groups have issued lung cancer screening guidelines.
-The groups include the U.S. Preventive Services Task Force, the American Society of Clinical Oncology, the American Cancer Society, and the National Comprehensive Cancer Network.
-The guidelines vary slightly among groups.
-But in general, they recommend that people be screened or talk with their healthcare provider about screening if they:
+Several expert groups have put out lung cancer screening guidelines.
+These include the U.S. Preventive Services Task Force, the American Society of Clinical Oncology, the American Cancer Society, and the National Comprehensive Cancer Network.

-Are 55 to 74, or slightly older.
-Check with your insurance plan, because some plans may extend the age limit to 77 or even 80.
+Are ages 55 up to 80 years old.
+(Check with your insurance plan, because some plans have age limits.)

-Are current or former smokers.
-Former means quitting within the last 15 years.
+Are current smokers or have quit in the last 15 years.

-Are in good enough health to be helped by screening.
-This means that if an early lung cancer is found on screening, they would be able to survive lung surgery to remove it.
+Are in good enough health to be treated if lung cancer is found on screening.
+For instance, they would be able to survive surgery to remove lung cancer.

 Talk with your healthcare provider

-If you have risk factors for lung cancer, such as a history of smoking, talk with your healthcare provider about whether lung cancer screening might be right for you.
-It's important to think about your risk for lung cancer and whether the screening could help you.
+If you have a history of smoking, talk with your healthcare provider about whether yearly lung cancer screening might be right for you.
+It's important to think about your risk for lung cancer and whether screening could help you.
 You should also think about the limits of screening and the risks that might come along with testing.

 Another thing to talk about is cost.
-Not all insurance plans pay for lung cancer screening.
+Not all insurance plans pay for annual lung cancer screening.